 - Easy to repair punctures, just by carrying spare inner tubes

-- Easy to change tyres, can be done in minutes
+- Easy to change tires, can be done in minutes

-- Clincher tyres are typically cheaper than tubulars
+- Clincher tires are typically cheaper than tubulars

 Disadvantages of clincher wheels